CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 Throughout the project the group uses issues to easily delegate tasks to other developers working on the project.
 The issues was made with labels, a due date and an assignee.
 The issues would also have a description that would explain what needs to be done in the issue.
 For bigger issues there would also be checkboxes for the developers to check if a part of the issue was finished.

 When commiting a new feature, in the commit message the developers would write this at the bottom of the commit"**issue: #X**" to link to the issue they have been working on.
 This ensures that the when a commit happens the other developers could see what issue it belongs to.
-If the issue is completed in a commit, then below the "**issue: #X**" the developer writes "**closed: #X**"
+If the issue or a checkboxis completed or a in a commit, then below the "**issue: #X**" the developer writes "**closed: #X**"

 ### Labels